 Like so many sites on Anglesey, is a hidden gem.

 The town of Amlwch, on the north east coast of Anglesey, is a major draw for those interested in industrial heritage.

 Welcome to the 'Copper Kingdom', where the miners were already busy in the Bronze Age, perhaps 4,000 years ago.

 Whether you want to trace the history of your house or trace your family history, our helpful and knowledgeable staff will guide and assist you through our collections of historical documents.

-A wide selection of quality food producers come together on the third Saturday of each month to form Anglesey Farmers Market.
+A wide selection of quality food producers come together on the third Saturday of each month on Princes Pier, Menai Bridge 10am-2pm, to form Anglesey Farmers Market.